Popular Sovereignty Definition of Popular Sovereignty Examples of Popular Sovereignty in History

-The political-legal principle that all legitimate political authority
+Popular Sovereignty is the political-legal principle that all legitimate

 When Congress established Kansas Territory, it was accomplished under the banner of popular sovereignty.
-Popular sovereignty
+The doctrine known

 The Kansas Nebraska Act of 1854 repealed the Missouri Compromise of 1820: the Missouri Compromise had limited slavery in the Louisiana Purchase area